indranik/Web_Scrapping_Databases/README.md

 4. Facts about the planet including Diameter, Mass, etc. from the Mars Facts webpage - https://space-facts.com/mars/
 5. Images of the Mars Hemispheres from USGS Astrogeology site - https://astrogeology.usgs.gov/

 Note: Mars Weather twitter account might have re-tweets that do not contain the weather report.
 Weather reports start with word "Sol".
-While scrapping tweet stream, not weather related tweets were ignored.
+While scrapping tweet stream, non weather related tweets were ignored.

 HTML/webpage creation :